Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 Quick Access is the primary group of FQDNs and IP addresses that you want to secure.
 When you configure the Quick Access, you're creating a new enterprise application that serves as a container for the private resources that you want to secure.

 In order for your users to access the resources the file server through the GSA client you need to enable Quick Access and assign it to your test users.

-1. You can stay in MICROSOFT AZURE: lon-sc1 for this step.

 1. Naviaget back to **Entra Admin Center** and in the left navigation pane expand **Global Secure Access**, expand **Applications**, then select **Quick Access**.
 Enter the following information: